About the Journal

 The timeline for this process has been defined as follows:

-- Upon receipt of the article, the Editor-in-Chief or one of the Deputy Editors-, will send the manuscript to at least two reviewers provided that it complies with the publication standards and fits the editorial policy.
-It may be rejected at this stage, without being sent to reviewers.
+• Once the article has been received, the Editor-in-Chief or one of the Deputy Editors will analyze the manuscript to check that it complies with the publication rules and that it fits in with the editorial policy.
+If it complies, it will be sent to at least two reviewers.
+The manuscript may be rejected at this stage, without going through the review process.

-- When receiving the communication confirming that the article proceeded to peer review, the Declaration of Copyright and Copyright Sharing (available at (http://www.actamedicaportuguesa.com/info/AMP_template-Declaracao-Responsabilidade-Autoral.doc) and the ICMJE Declarations of Conflict of Interest (available at http://www.icmje.org/conflicts-of-interest/), should be immediately uploaded as supplementary files, duly filled in and signed by all the Authors.
+• When receiving the communication confirming that the article proceeded to peer review, the Declaration of Copyright and Copyright Sharing and the ICMJE Declarations of Conflict of Interest, should be immediately uploaded as supplementary files, duly filled in and signed by all the Authors.

-- The reviewers should respond to the Editor within no more than four weeks with their comments on the manuscript, in addition to any suggestions regarding the acceptance or rejection of the work.
+• The reviewers should reply to the Editor within two weeks with their comments on the manuscript, in addition to any suggestions regarding the acceptance or rejection of the work.

-The Authors have 30 days to submit the revised version of the manuscript, complying with the modifications recommended by the experts and the Editorial Board.
-This version should be uploaded to the AMP’s website, under the same editorial process (i.e., keeping the same ID# as used in the submission), with the changes highlighted in a different colour, in addition to a new Supplementary Document answering all the questions raised.
+• The authors must submit the revised version of the manuscript within 30 days, incorporating the changes suggested by the experts and the Editorial Board.
+The new version must be uploaded to the AMP electronic platform, under the same editorial process (keeping the same ID# as the submission), with all changes highlighted in a different color.
+It should also be accompanied by a new Supplementary Document, answering all the questions clearly and objectively.

-- The Editor-in-Chief has 15 days to make a decision on the new version, either (i) rejecting, (ii) accepting the new version of the article or (iii) submitting it to one or more external reviewers whose opinion may or may not coincide with those resulting from the first revision.
+• The Editor-in-Chief will reach a decision on the new version within 15 days, either (i) rejecting, (ii) accepting the new version of the article or (iii) submitting it to one or several external reviewers whose opinion may or may not coincide with those resulting from the first review.

-- In the case that the manuscript is sent back for external review, the experts have two weeks to send their comments and their suggestions regarding the acceptance or rejection for publication.
+• In the case that the manuscript is sent back for external review, the experts must send their comments and their suggestions regarding the acceptance or rejection for publication within two weeks.

-- After analysis of the reviewers’ suggestions, the Editorin-Chief (i) may accept the article with this new version, (ii) reject it or (iii) request further revisions.
-In this event, the Authors have one month to submit a revised version, which may undergo a further review process by external experts, if the Editor-in-Chief so determines.
+• After analysis of the reviewers’ suggestions, the Editor-in-Chief (i) may accept the article with this new version, (ii) reject it or (iii) request further reviews.
+In this event, the Authors must submit a revised version within one month, which may undergo a further review process by external experts if the Editor-in-Chief so determines.

 The editor’s final decision for acceptance-rejection of a submitted paper is based on the following criteria: